Piolintech123/WRO2026-FE-PiolinTech/docs/components/03_Motors.md

 2 required actuation roles
 ```

-Adding another motor would only be justified if it provided a clearly necessary mechanical function.
+An additional motor would only be justified if it solved a clearly identified mechanical requirement that the current architecture could not address.

-No such additional actuator is required in the current Piolín design.

 ---

 ## 3.28 Motor Architecture Evolution

-Earlier robot configurations explored different mobility and steering arrangements before the current architecture stabilized.

-The most important development was moving toward a clear separation between:
+Piolín's mobility architecture evolved toward a clear distinction between:

 ```text
 DRIVE